ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut1.rst

           dtype='object')

-| If you are interested in e.g. the countries that occur in your database you can receive a list with the `get_columnname()` functions.
+| If you are interested in e.g. the countries that occur in your database you can receive a list with the `get_Countrylist()` function.
+There are more `get_xy()` functions to access the information in your data base.
 For more information take a look at the :ref:`processdata module description <moduleprocessdata>`.

 .. code-block:: python

-    ep.get_Countrylist(db)
+    ep.get_CountryList(db)

 |